mberry1989/kontent-hugo-articles/README.md

    1. `npm start`

 - Running `npm run build` creates markdown copies of the Dancing Goat sample articles in the `content/articles` directory.
 - Running `npm start` starts the Hugo server on `http://localhost:1313` and a webhook endpoint at `http://localhost:3000` .
-Information regarding webhooks can be seen in the "Setting up webhooks" section below.
+Information regarding webhooks can be seen in the "Setting up webhooks" section.
+- Running `npm start-themed` runs a styled version of the site.
+More information regarding themes can be seen in the "Using a theme" section.

 Alternatively, you can run `npm run build && hugo serve` in the terminal to run just the Hugo site without the webhook functionality.
 More information about Hugo's server commands can be seen in their documentation [here](https://gohugo.io/commands/hugo_server/#readout).